API Reference

 - Next.js:

-withDocs()auto-generates the default/api/docs/mcproute - TanStack Start / SvelteKit / Astro / Nuxt: add the matching framework route file and forward to the built-in
+withDocs()auto-generates the default/api/docs/mcproute and public/mcpplus/.well-known/mcprewrites - TanStack Start / SvelteKit / Astro / Nuxt: use the generated public forwarder for MCP aliases, or add an equivalent framework hook/middleware that forwards to the built-in

-mcp.routeindocs.configand add the matching route file manually so the configured path and the actual endpoint stay aligned
+mcp.routeindocs.configand update the framework public forwarder so the configured path and the actual endpoint stay aligned

 See MCP Server for the route snippets and examples.